Ski Touring in Arctic Norway March 2012

 Vanda a doctor from Sheffield, Garry my son and I planned to fly to Bodo, a Norwegian coastal town just above the Polar Circle.
 After taking a train and taxi we would spend thirteen days on a leisurely ski tour, south west through the eastern side of the Salten area via eight huts to our last hut near the Lonsdal railway station.
 We spent one night in a small hotel/hostel in Bodo and next morning we had a ten minute walk with heavy rucksacks, skis and the WMC pulk (available for use by all WMC members) to the train station.
 We caught the train to the town of Fauske then a taxi to the small village of Sulitjelma.

-Setting off in Deep
+Setting off in Deep Snow

 From here a four hour ski up a steep road covered with two feet of snow, dragging a very heavy pulk to our first hut “Ny Sulitjelma”

-Ny Sulitjelma at las
+Ny Sulitjelma at last

 We spent a very comfortable night in the newly refurbished Ny Sulitjelma hut and next morning skied to Lomihytta, Where after a few adventures with a bridge we moved into a much more primitive but cosy hut on the lake shore.

-Adventures with a br
+Adventures with a bridge

 We had to spend two nights at Lomihytta due to bad weather.
 On Saturday we skied over the tops and down to Calalveshytta.